privacyidea/privacyidea/doc/configuration/system_config.rst

 But given your users log in with email addresses like *user@gmail.com* and *otheruser@outlook.com* you probably do not want to split.

+.. _return_saml_attributes:

 SAML Attributes
 ~~~~~~~~~~~~~~~

+.. index:: SAML attributes

 ``Return SAML attributes`` defines if during an SAML authentication request
 additional SAML attributes should be returned.
 Usually an authentication response only returns *true* or *false*.

+The SAML attributes are the known attributes that are defined in the
+attribute mapping e.g. of the LDAP resolver like *email*, *phone*,
+*givenname*, *surname* or any other attributes you fetch from the LDAP
+directory.
+For more information read :ref:`ldap_resolver`.

 FailCounterIncOnFalsePin